-Description Functions, data sets, analyses and examples from the book "A Handbook of Statistical Analyses Using R" (Brian S. Everitt and Torsten Hothorn, Chapman & Hall/CRC, 2006).
+Description Functions, data sets, analyses and examples from the second edition of the book

+"A Handbook of Statistical Analyses Using R" (Brian S. Everitt and Torsten Hothorn, Chapman & Hall/CRC, 2008).
 The first chapter of the book, which is entitled "An Introduction to R", is completely included in this package, for all other chapters, a vignette containing all data analyses is available.
+In addition, the package contains Sweave code for producing slides for selected chapters (see HSAUR2/inst/slides).